bwug/gauntlet/readme.md

 - Write a function that takes any number of number inputs, meaning integer and float types
 - Return the max value of these numbers
+- I want this code to exit the loop if the number input is 0

 <details>
 <summary>
 Hints for task:
 </summary>

-> Use a while loop, a for loop and a list!
+> Use a while loop, a for loop and a list! p.s max() is your friend.

 ```py
 list = []